 by Martin Gracewell on Sep 12, 2016

 These diggers generally bring their own excavators and machines.
 They will start removing the dirt from the soil in a streamlined manner to ensure that the ground doesn’t give way while work is still being done.
-Specialised diggers are generally operated by a hydraulic arm that has a curved excavation basket fitted on one end.
+Specialized diggers are generally operated by a hydraulic arm that has a curved excavation basket fitted on one end.
 The weight of the digger keeps it firmly on the ground while the curved excavation basket goes in the ground and picks up large amounts of dirt.

 Probably the most common loader attachment, one that you may have seen on a construction site, is the bucket.
-The bucket is basically used for picking up dirt from the ground in large chunks; the dirt is then relocated or disposed of.
+The bucket is used for picking up dirt from the ground in large chunks; the dirt is then relocated or disposed of.
 The sizes of buckets vary depending upon the specifications of the loader.
 Common examples include:

 - General purpose bucket;